sadicangel/avro-source-generator/README.md

 It is also possible to enable or disable specific features.

-Example for using latest features but exclude required properties:
+Example for using the latest features but excluding required properties:
 ```cs
 using AvroSourceGenerator;